Make offer coupon codes with Typeform using text variables

 Here’s what the email a respondent receives might look like:

-Customize the rest of the notification however you like before hitting Publish on your typeform to activate and share it.
+Customize the rest of the notification however you like and click Save.
+Now you can share your typeform with your customers.

 Nice job!
 Summer may bring on the heat, but your coupon campaign will be keeping plenty of customers cool.